Gauvino/jellyfin.org/docs/general/administration/hardware-selection.md

 Please refer to [this table](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) for supported codecs.

-Certain low end cards (e.g. GT 1030) don't have the encoding hardware.
+Certain low end cards (e.g. GT 1030) don't have encoding hardware.
 Please be careful when choosing a GPU.

 #### AMD Graphics

 AMD graphics is not recommended for Jellyfin, but the information is still provided for convenience.
 Please refer to [this article](https://en.wikipedia.org/wiki/Video_Coding_Engine) for supported codecs.

-Certain low end cards (e.g. RX 6400, RX 6500) don't have the encoding hardware.
+Certain low end cards (e.g. RX 6400, RX 6500) don't have encoding hardware.
 Please be careful when choosing a GPU.

 Many AMD CPUs don't have integrated graphics.
 These are intended to be used with a dedicated graphics card.